The Dancing Water, the Singing Apple, and the Speaking Bird: Bashkir people

 In a Bashkir tale titled "Конь пустыни" ("The Desert Horse"), a king goes on a hunt and spends the night in a bai's house.
 While he is asleep, the bai's three daughters admire him and make grand promises if each marries him: the elder sister promises to give birth to a son; the middle sister to a daughter, and the youngest, "white-faced" Aklima, promises twins, a boy and a girl.
 The king wakes up and decides to have Aklima as his newest wife, despite her father's protests that the elder should marry first.
 Some time later, the king has to depart for war, and leaves Aklima to his elder wife to be cared for during her labour.
 Aklima gives birth to twins, who are replaced for puppies and cast in a river by the elder wife.
 The king returns and, learning of the abnormal birth, orders Aklima to be tied to a post and to be spat on.
 Meanwhile, the children are rescued by a poor fisherman.
 After the fisherman dies, the twins leave his house and establish themselves in the forest.
 The king passes by them one day and tells his first wife about the encounter, who sends an old sorceress to visit the twins.
 The sorceress tells the female twin about a strange apple tree that exists in a deep forest, in the garden of the genies; a wonderful quray ("курай", in the Russian text) that sings the voices of the ancestors, kept inside a tower by the genies; and finally about the beautiful daughter of the genies who sleeps in a golden cradle.
-The male twin, with the help of a fiery desert horse, traverses the desert of the end of the world and finds the objectd at the end of each quest and finally the genie maiden, who marries the male twin.
+The male twin, with the help of a fiery desert horse, traverses the desert of the end of the world and finds the object at the end of each quest and finally the genie maiden, who marries the male twin.
 At the end of the tale, the maiden passes by her mother-in-law, gives her an apple from the apple tree to restore her strength, and plays the quray to reveal the whole truth to the king.